bookbinder/like-burning-incense/README.md

 Separating the notes from the scores allows the notes to be imported into different files.
 More information on the directory structure:

+- the `pdf` directory contains pdfs ready to be printed.
+There are organ scores and cantor scores.
 - `psalms` directory: contains folders of all the psalms and canticles by title.
 Each folder contains a `.txt` file of the text of the psalm and an `.ily` file containing the organ score.
 Because all the LBI psalm tones are